Ribbon Check: Sources

 Ribbons not mentioned in Auxman’s table of precedence are mostly covered in the cited Army publications, especially PAM 670-1.

 Ribbons with equal precedence are worn in the order received, oldest first.
-Auxiliarists who earned awards while a member of another uniformed federal service should use care when adding devices to ribbon and medals.
-Ribbon devices should reflect the regulations of the uniformed service where the device was earned.
+Auxiliarists who earned awards while a member of another uniformed federal service should use care when adding devices to ribbons and medals.
+Devices should reflect the regulations of the uniformed service where the device was most recently earned.

-Folding Auxiliary and regular service ribbons into a single precedence list is tricky, in part because certain obsolete ribbons are no longer listed, but Auxiliarists are allowed to wear them.
+Combining Auxiliary and regular service ribbons into a single precedence list is tricky, in part because certain obsolete Auxiliary ribbons are no longer awarded or have been recycled under new names.
+Also, older federal or foreign ribbons (such as from the Korean or Vietnam wars) may have been earned with prior service, but are no longer seen on the uniforms of today’s active duty Coast Guard members; still, older Auxiliarists and Coast Guard veterans are usually allowed to wear them.
 In a few cases, reliable illustrations of obsolete Auxiliary ribbons are missing or commercial military supply shops mislabel them.

 Obsolete Auxiliary Ribbons